Lucidx GDPR Compliance Statement

 increase market share, increase brand awareness, or engage business

-• Show that the processing is necessary to achieve itCan the same result be achieved differently?
+leaders. - Show that the processing is necessary to achieve itCan the same result be achieved differently?
 Core to the Lucidx service is

 the efficiency and constant drive to be the most cost-effective sales

-• Balance it against the individual’s interests, rights and freedoms.Would the individual expect their data to be used in this way?
+channel which we believe cannot be replicated using other methods. - Balance it against the individual’s interests, rights and freedoms.Would the individual expect their data to be used in this way?
 Would an

 individual who lists publicly their role within a company expect to be